Mubarak Gul

-Mubarak Ahmad Gul (born 1951), also known as Mubarak Gul, is an Indian politician and a former member of Jammu and Kashmir Legislative Assembly from Eidgah constituency.
-Affiliated with Jammu & Kashmir National Conference, he also served speaker of the Jammu and Kashmir legislative assembly in 2013 to 2015 and advisor to the then chief minister Omar Abdullah.
+Mubarak Ahmad Gul (born 1951), also known as Mubarak Gul, is an Indian politician from Jammu and Kashmir.
+He is a six time member of Jammu and Kashmir Legislative Assembly and seven time legislator.In 2024, he won from Eidgah Assembly constituency.

+Representing Jammu & Kashmir National Conference, he also served speaker of the Jammu and Kashmir legislative assembly from 2013 to 2015 and was advisor to the then chief minister Omar Abdullah.
+He was also appointed Pro-tem Speaker of J&K Legislative Assembly in 2024.

-Biography
+Early life and education

+Gul is from Shah Mohallah, Nawabazar, Srinagar district, Jammu and Kashmir.
+He is the son of Haji Ghulam Mohammad Nihami,a freedom fighter during the Quit Kashmir Movement started by Sher-e-Kashmir Sheikh Mohammed Abdullah.
+He completed his B.A.in 1978 at a college affiliated with Kashmir University.

+Career

-Gul was born in 1951.
-He started his political career as a councillor in 1976 and was also the president of Rural Development Society, Jammu and Kashmir Youth Federation, in addition to serving as the president of youth wing of National Conference.
+Gul started his political career as a councillor in 1976 and was also the president of Rural Development Society, Jammu and Kashmir Youth Federation, in addition to serving as the president of youth wing of National Conference.
 After electing to the assembly in 1983, the party declined to give him mandate, but was later selected to the upper house by the NC party, the ruling party of that time.

 He was first elected to the Jammu and Kashmir assembly in 1983, and then in 1996, 2002, and 2008.
 He contested his last election in 2014 assembly polls and won from Eidgah constituency.

-On 28 February 2013, Gul replaced Akbar Lone as the Speaker of the Jammu and Kashmir Legislative Assembly, as Lone was taken into the Cabinet by CM Omar Abdullah.
+On 28 February 2013, Gul replaced Akbar Lone as the speaker of the Jammu and Kashmir Legislative Assembly, as Lone was taken into the cabinet by CM Omar Abdullah.